Panthers-Labs-Pvt-Ltd/progressive.mind.framework/chimera-docs/docs/Data_Ingestion.md

 #### In production phase

+1. As a part of user engagement, lets define pipeline priority within his group.
-1. In case of failure a pipeline, how do we re-run.
+2. In case of failure a pipeline, how do we re-run.
-2. In case of multiple failure, order in which the recovery happens.
+3. In case of multiple failure, order in which the recovery happens.
 What should be the strategy?
-Overall catch up time.
+Overall minimun catch up time or priority list, with FAIR scheduling between all groups. - This should be part of orchestration service - Vivek.

 Valid testing -
 1. All the activities must be audited.
 2. All quick DQ are done - schema validation, source-target row count validation.
 3. Timeliness Checks - Timeliness Checks (Early warning list, Failed) - Side car implementation
 4. All Detailed DQ checks are done (event based) - Data Profiling, Trend breaks or Anamoly detection based on historical data trends. - This is part of Data Management, not Ingestion Pipeline.
+5. All pipeline information captured -
+   1. When did it start?
+   2. When did it end?
+   3. What was the cpu/memory used?

+Algorithm for fast recovery -

+1. Total cpu of running + expected < Total CPU available for Production runs
+2. Total memory of running + expected < Total memory available for Production runs
+3. Maximize number of pipeline that can run per unit of time.
+   1. "Unit of time" is the smallest run time of all the production pipeline.